How to Job Search Like It’s Your Job

 Heads up: The full-time work starts way before landing the full-time job.
 Looking for a dream opportunity requires hard work, commitment, and organization.

-“Taking your job search as serious as a real job is key,” says Susan Pagan-Hilton, an industry outreach representative in Full Sail’s Career Development department.
-“Taking the time to make yourself more marketable is never a waste.
-The goal is to get hired.”
+"Taking your job search as seriously as a real job is key," says Susan Pagan-Hilton, a Communications Team Lead in Full Sail's Career Development department.
+"Taking the time to make yourself more marketable is never a waste.
+The goal is to get hired."

 Before you scroll through job listings, network with other professionals, or hit submit on that application, read these tips from Susan on how to conquer the job search.

 "Experts say spending 20 hours a week applying for jobs is best," says Susan.
 "The other 20 hours are for networking, volunteering, researching the industry, polishing up your resume and portfolio, learning new skills, and improving your own well-being."